July 25, 2022

-For successful integration, the below-listed Enterprise Custom Fields have to exist in your Project Online configuration.
-The fields can either be created manually or by Integration Hub during the scenario creation.
+For successful integration, the below-listed Enterprise Custom Fields must exist in your Project Online configuration.
+The fields can be created manually or by Integration Hub during the scenario creation.

 - “Sync Project with Planner” field – A project-level Flag custom field name that identifies if Project should be synchronized with a plan in Planner.

-- “Sync Task with Planner” field – A task-level Flag custom field name that identifies if Task should be synchronized with plan task in Planner.
+- “Sync Task with Planner” field – A task-level Flag custom field name that identifies if a Task should be synchronized with a plan task in Planner.

 - “Planner Bucket” field – A task-level Text custom field name that defines the name of the Planner bucket the task should belong to.